 In September of 2015, our client was injured at a major convention center and resort in the Woodlands, Texas.
 The lights in a public area were not functioning properly, leaving the public area near the pool very dark.
 As a result, our client tripped and fell on a concealed hazard that was too dark to see.
 EMS was called and noted the conditions were very dark in their records.
 It was so dark that the EMS elected to use nitrous because they could not find an IV in the dark.
 They noted obvious deformity in her arm which was later determined to be severely broken.
 As in nearly every slip and fall case no matter the evidence, the insurance company denied liability for the incident and forced our client to find a lawyer and file a lawsuit.
 The case settled in mediation after lengthy negotiations for a substantial and confidential amount.

 In May of 2016, our client was in a wreck with a Harris County Sheriff after he ran a red light and made a right-hand turn.
 He collided with our client’s vehicle as she crossed the intersection.
 The officer’s dashcam recorded the entire incident.
 As a result of her significant injuries, our client incurred over $90,000.00 in medical bills.
-Because the county is a government entity, the maximum recovery in Texas is limited by law.
+Because the county is a government entity, any possible recovery in Texas is limited by law.
 True to form, the county’s lawyers attempted to negotiate off that cap on recovery to our client’s detriment.
 We continued to negotiate in good faith and were able to get the hospital and other medical bills negotiated down to reach a fair settlement considering the caps on recovery.

 While in the course and scope of his work at a “sweatshop” on the west side of Houston, our client suffered an amputation injury.
 He lost a finger in an unguarded gear on a machine he was attempting to clean as ordered by his supervisor.
 OSHA visited the facility and the company was fined for multiple OSHA violations.
 Our client, who only spoke Chinese, was not provided any personal protective equipment or safety training or instructions at his job.
 He was paid nearly minimum wage and exploited by his employer.
 The employer did not carry worker’s compensation and our client was rendered unemployable without the full use of his hands.
 He turned to us for help after being referred by his daughter.
 After numerous battles and threats of bankruptcy by the employer, we were able to get him a fair and just confidential settlement in mediation.
 The employer then got worker’s compensation insurance and liability insurance to protect them from future liability.